SonarSource/sonar-ui-common/README.md

 ## What to improve

 - [ ] Add a global index file
 - [ ] Expose sonar-ui-common from sonar-web to reduce bundle size from extensions, currently it's duplicated in every extensions.
 Also it should help with theming and allows us to remove most of the call to ThemeProvider.
+Our current way of using ThemeProvider everywhere is mostly due to the fact that every extension is loading a different ThemeProvider component (it means that this ThemeProvider is duplicated for each extension).
 - [ ] Better management of theming (currently all extensions needs to reference the theme file from sonar-web in their build)
 - [ ] CSS of component based on theme (we currently rely on the fact that all usage of sonar-ui-common also compile CSS of components with the correct CSS custom properties setup)
 - [ ] Embbed translations in the lib (currently we rely on the fact that the translation bundle will be made available by sonar-web, the lib can't be started in standalone mode, there would be not translations)